 Gold vs Bitcoin.
 Is one better than the other?
 Should you drop your gold in favour of cryptocurrencies?

-Bitcoin and cryptocurrencies have been rising again of late.
-This rise comes on the heels of a much publicised campaign by one cryptocurrency proponent – Grayscale Investments – to “DropGold”.
+A good example of this pitting gold against Bitcoin is a campaign by one cryptocurrency proponent – Grayscale Investments – to “DropGold”.

 The campaign aimed to publicise the benefits of cryptocurrency versus gold.
 Then to encourage gold holders – in particular holders of the GLD exchange traded fund (ETF) – to sell their gold and instead invest in the Grayscale Investments cryptocurrency ETF.